 The manufacturing process of different types of emulsions is distinctive.
 Thus, not all emulsions are the made the same way.
 Cationic bitumen emulsions are positively charged while anionic bitumen emulsions are negatively charged.
 Not only does the surfactant determine the charge of the emulsion, but its choice also impacts the reliability and efficiency of the final product.

 Moreover, the types of materials that these emulsions dissolve in are also different.
 Due to their chemical makeup, anionic bitumen emulsions readily dissipate in high pH or alkaline detergents.
 On the other hand, they have a good resistance to acids.
 The opposite is true for cationic emulsions, which have a high tolerance for alkaline detergents and are susceptible to dissolving in acid solutions.

-What are the Setting Times of Bitumen Emulsions?
+The Setting Times of Bitumen Emulsions

 Setting time is a term used to describe the coalescing rate in which the emulsion will bond to its application – the aggregates in a pavement to form a highway, for instance.
 Most asphalt emulsions fall under one of the following terms for setting time:

 - Rapid set (RS),